jmacost5/CPP-528-Project/labs/wk04/README.md

 # Lab 04 Predicting MHV Change

-This lab is designed to allow us build our baseline model of neighborhood change before adding the policy variables in the next lab.
+This lab is designed to allow us build our baseline model of neighborhood change before adding the policy variables in the next lab

 **Part 1 - Data**
 We created a dataset that includes 2000 and 2010 census variables after dropping all rural census tracts.